awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 You can use SSL encryption on connections to an Amazon RDS MySQL DB instance\.
 For information, see [Using SSL with a MySQL DB Instance](CHAP_MySQL.md#MySQL.Concepts.SSLSupport)\.
 If you are using IAM database authentication, you must use an SSL connection\.
 For information, see [IAM Database Authentication for MySQL and PostgreSQL](UsingWithRDS.IAMDBAuth.md)\.

+You can also connect to a DB instance from a web server\.
+For more information, see [Tutorial: Create a Web Server and an Amazon RDS Database](TUT_WebAppWithRDS.md)\.

 **Note**
 For information on connecting to a MariaDB DB instance, see [Connecting to a DB Instance Running the MariaDB Database Engine](USER_ConnectToMariaDBInstance.md)\.